All You Need to Know About Cigna Plans for 2023

 *Prescriptions are Preferred Generic, Generic, Preferred Brand, Non-Preferred Brand, and Specialty.

-Cigna Gold has seven plans, six offered on the Marketplace.
-Gold plans provide the highest level of coverage.
+Cigna Gold has three basic health insurance plans.
+Gold-tiered plans provide the highest level of coverage.
 This includes low deductibles, copays, and overall cost of insurance.
 They are best suited for those with medical conditions requiring frequent doctor’s visits and advanced medical care.
 However, this level of care comes with a higher price tag.

 Primary Care Visit | $25 copay | $30 copay |